sigstore/cosign/doc/cosign_generate-key-pair.md

   # generate a key-pair in Kubernetes Secret
   cosign generate-key-pair k8s://[NAMESPACE]/[NAME]

+  # generate a key-pair in GitHub
+  cosign generate-key-pair github://owner/project

+  # generate a key-pair in GitLab
+  cosign generate-key-pair gitlab://owner/project

 CAVEATS:
   This command interactively prompts for a password.
 You can use the COSIGN_PASSWORD environment variable to provide one.